PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/create-build.md

 - the Changelog file – including a list of all the merged Pull Requests.
 Make sure to keep this file, you'll need it later.
 - the New Contributors file – a list of all the people who contributed code for this version for their first time.

+{{% notice tip %}}
+Make sure the tool targets the build branch
+{{% /notice %}}

 ### Update the project's files

-- Add the contents of the changelog at the top of PrestaShop's [Changelog file][changelog-file].
+- Add the contents of the changelog at the top of PrestaShop's [Changelog file][changelog-file] in build branch.
 - Update PrestaShop's [Contributors file][contributors-file] by adding the new contributors.
 Keep the alphabetical order.
 - Commit your changed files with following message: "// Changelog [version]"

-## 5. Push your work into a build branch
+## 5. Push your work into the build branch

 The build branch helps other people verify your work, and allows the base branch to continue receiving merges while your build is being validated.